Posted on Saturday, 18th December 2010 by Grace Massa Langlois

 Check out how everyone else was inspired by the “colour” theme by clicking the thumbnails down below…

-Tags: after school treat, afternoon tea, cake, cakes, chocolate, chocolate cake, chocolate cupcakes, chocolate dessert, cooking, cupcakes, dessert, desserts, food, food photography, food photos, frosting, gourmet cupcakes, icing, Martha Stewart recipes, mini cakes, small cakes
+Tags: after school treat, afternoon tea, cake, cakes, chocolate, chocolate cake, chocolate cupcakes, chocolate dessert, chocolate desserts, chocolate recipes, cooking, cupcakes, dessert, desserts, desserts for entertaining, entertaining, food, food photography, food photos, frosting, gourmet cupcakes, icing, Martha Stewart recipes, mini cakes, small cakes